Visualizing Hyperbolic Honeycombs: Introduction

+Two-dimensional hyperbolic geometry has been featured in works of art since Escher's \emph{Circle Limit} series of prints.
+Three-dimensional hyperbolic space is less well explored, but we feel that there is much potential.
+Our images include, as a side effect, apparent two-dimensional hyperbolic tilings, as well as many other new features.
+We will see that the sheer variety of possible images makes them accessible to creative exploration.
+Interesting artistic challenges also arise in creating sculptures based on hyperbolic honeycombs.

-In Section \ref{Sec:2d} we warm up by looking at two-dimensional tilings corresponding to Schl\"afli symbols of the form $\{p,q\}$, and view these in spherical, euclidean and hyperbolic spaces.
-We also note the relation between Schl\"afli symbols and duality, and the rule to determine which geometry a tiling lives in from its symbol.
-In Section \ref{Sec:3d}, we move on to three-dimensional honeycombs, again noting the relation with duality and the rule for the geometry of a honeycomb.
-In Section \ref{Sec:ideal}, we introduce tilings and honeycombs with ideal vertices and ideal cells.
-In Section \ref{Sec:3d_map} we give a visual map of the different kinds of geometries and vertex/cell types of honeycombs.
-In Section \ref{Sec:hyperidealization} we introduce tilings and honeycombs with hyperideal vertices and hyperideal cells.
-In Section \ref{Sec:schlafli_cube}, we draw pictures (in various forms) of the honeycombs on the boundary of the infinite cube of three-dimensional Schl\"afli symbols, and on surfaces within the cube corresponding to honeycombs with ideal vertices or ideal cells.
-In Section \ref{Sec:artwork}, we display artworks, both 3D printed sculpture and 2D renders, based on our investigations.
-In Section \ref{Sec:implementation} we give some details on how we created our images and models, and in Section \ref{Sec:future} we give some directions for future work.
+We warm up by looking at two-dimensional tilings corresponding to Schl\"afli symbols of the form $\{p,q\}$, and view these in spherical, euclidean and hyperbolic spaces (Section \ref{Sec:2d}).
+We also note the relation between Schl\"afli symbols and duality, and how to determine which geometry a tiling lives in from its symbol.
+We move on to three-dimensional honeycombs, again noting the relation with duality and how to determine the geometry of a honeycomb (Section \ref{Sec:3d}).
+We then introduce tilings and honeycombs with ideal vertices and ideal cells (Section \ref{Sec:ideal}).
+At this point, we can provide a visual map of the different kinds of geometries and vertex/cell types of honeycombs (Section \ref{Sec:3d_map}).
+We then introduce tilings and honeycombs with hyperideal vertices and hyperideal cells (Section \ref{Sec:hyperidealization}).
+With all classes of honeycombs described, we are ready to draw pictures (in various forms) of the honeycombs on the boundary of the infinite ``cube'' of three-dimensional Schl\"afli symbols, and on surfaces within the cube corresponding to honeycombs with ideal vertices or ideal cells (Section \ref{Sec:schlafli_cube}).
+We display artworks based on our investigations, both 3D printed sculpture and 2D renders (Section \ref{Sec:artwork}).
+Finally, we give some directions for future work (Section \ref{Sec:future}).